The scullery in a Victorian house

 The scullery floor

-The floor was stone and it was two steps lower than the rest of the downstairs, probably to allow for water inevitably getting splashed and spilt on washdays.
+The floor was two steps lower than the main floor downstairs, probably to allow for water inevitably getting splashed and spilt on washdays.

 The scullery table and other whitewood items